ministryofjustice/opg-lpa/service-front/content/guidance/Decisions_Restrictions and guidance.md

 These are just a few examples.
 Don't add any that aren't right for you.
 You can make instructions about other things that matter to you.

-## Preferences

-Avoid words such as 'must' and 'shall'.
-Instead use words such as 'prefer' and 'would like', so it is clear that you are giving your attorneys advice but not instructions.
-If you definitely want your attorneys to do something, include it in your instructions.

-### Property and financial affairs LPA

-You can add preferences about how you'd like, for instance, your bank accounts or tax to be managed.

-### Workable examples of property and finance preferences:

-* I would like to maintain a minimum balance of £1,000 in my current account.
-* I prefer to invest in ethical funds.
-* I would like my attorneys to consult my doctor if they believe I may not have mental capacity to make decisions about my house.
-* I would like to donate £100 each year to Age UK.

-### Health and welfare LPA

-You can add preferences, for instance, about where you'd like to live and who you'd prefer to look after you.

-You don’t have to leave any preferences.
-If your attorneys understand your beliefs and values, you may feel there is no need for further guidance in the LPA.

-### Workable examples of health and welfare preferences:

-* I prefer to live within 5 miles of my sister.
-* I prefer to be prescribed generic medicine whenever possible.
-* I would like to take exercise at least 3 times a week whenever I am physically able to do so.
-* My attorneys should consult my family when making decisions about life-sustaining treatment (use this only if you have chosen option A to allow your attorneys to decide about life-sustaining treatment).

 ## Avoiding problems